w3f/polkadot-wiki/docs/learn/how-to/store-mnemonic-safely.md

 !!! danger "READ THIS FIRST!"

     **Do not share your mnemonic phrase, backup file, raw seed, or password with anyone!** No official representative will ever ask you for this information or suggest you enter it on a third-party website.
-Learn more about [protecting yourself from scams](../../general/scams.md) on our Wiki.
+Learn more about [protecting yourself from scams](../../general/scams.md).

 ### Storing your mnemonic phrase